1.35.6 Property and Equipment Accounting

 1. The CFO and Deputy CFO are responsible for overseeing compliance with accounting policies for Servicewide property and equipment.

-Associate CFO for Financial Management and Deputy Associate CFO for Administrative Financial Management
+Senior Associate CFO for Financial Management and Associate CFO for Corporate Accounting

-1. The ACFO for FM and Deputy ACFO for AFM are responsible for providing Servicewide property and equipment guidance to the business units and offices, and ensuring the proper recording of property and equipment transactions on the financial statements.
+1. The Senior Associate CFO for Financial Management and Associate CFO for Corporate Accounting are responsible for providing Servicewide property and equipment guidance to the business units and offices, and ensuring the proper recording of property and equipment transactions on the financial statements.

-1. The Financial Reporting office is responsible for:
+1. The Financial Reporting and Analysis office is responsible for:

 1. Overseeing accounting procedures and internal controls for administrative property and equipment accounting.